 Before I could finish unpacking my bathing suits, sandals and sunscreen, we were already discussing Thanksgiving plans and where I'd be carting my new English china set complete with a turkey-sized serving platter courtesy of my gracious aunt and uncle from England, who trekked the fine china across the great pond as a wedding gift.
 I spent Sunday evening pricing a gallon of oil to map out our winter heating strategy, while the husband watched the NFL Network.
 Like it or not, fall is here.

 But I don't mind at all.
 I love the changing leaves, the excuse to make soup in the Crockpot every night to take the chill out of the air, and apple crisp once a week to use up the bags of apples my G'ma picks for me.
-Fall means the transition to tights, sweater dresses and scarves, and that decorating the house
+Fall means the transition to tights, sweater dresses and scarves, and that decorating the house with everything orange is finally socially acceptable.

 On the other side of the autumnloving spectrum is the husband, who sees the foliage as winter's breath knocking on our fleeting hours of daylight after 5 p.m.